CoffeeStraw/PyonFX/docs/tutorials/first_steps/03_time_and_space.md

 ## Understanding ASS Alignment Numbers

-Before diving into the code, it's crucial to recall ASS alignment numbers.
+Before diving into the code, let's recall ASS alignment numbers.
 These numbers (1-9) determine how text is positioned relative to a given coordinate point:

 ```
 7 ─ 8 ─ 9    (Top)